 <?xml version="1.0" ?> <net name="model_file_name" version="10"> <!-- Version of the whole IR file is here; it is 10 --> <layers> <!-- Version of operation set that the layer belongs to is described in <layer> tag attributes.
 For this operation, it is version="opset1". --> <layer id="0" name="input" type="Parameter" version="opset1"> <data element_type="f32" shape="1,3,32,100"/> <!-- attributes of operation --> <output> <!-- description of output ports with type of element and tensor dimensions --> <port id="0" precision="FP32"> <dim>1</dim> <dim>3</dim> ...

-version="opset1" in the example above mean “use that version of operation Parameter that is included into the operation set opset1”.
+version="opset1" attributes in the example above mean “use that version of the Parameter operation that is included in the opset1 operation set. “

-When a new operation set is introduced, the significant part of the operations remains unchanged and it is just aliased from the previous operation set within a new one.
-The goal of operation set versions evolution is adding new operations, and probably changing of small fraction of existing operations (fixing bugs and extending semantics).
-However such changes affect only new versions of operations from a new operation set, while old operations are used by specifying an appropriate
+When a new operation set is introduced, most of the operations remain unchanged and are just aliased from the previous operation set within a new one.
+The goal of operation set version evolution is to add new operations, and probably change small fractions of existing operations (fixing bugs and extending semantics).
+However, such changes affect only new versions of operations from a new operation set, while old operations are used by specifying an appropriate

-version is specified, the behavior is kept unchanged from that specified version to provide the backward compatibility with older IRs.
+version is specified, the behavior will be kept unchanged from that specified version to provide backward compatibility with older IRs.

 xml file with IR may contain operations from different opsets.
-An operation that is included into several opsets may be referred to with
+An operation that is included in several opsets may be referred to with

 version which points to any opset that includes that operation.
 For example, the same